remix-run/remix/docs/api/conventions.md

 };
 ```

-Remix provides helpers, like `json`, so you don't have to construct them yourself:
+Using the `json` helper simplifies this so you don't have to construct them yourself, but these two examples are effectively the same!

 ```tsx
 import { json } from "remix";